zoel321/de-covid-vax-ades/DE_Project_Writeup.md

 **Data**

-The data for the dashboard is from Vaccine Adverse Event Reporting System (VAERS), which is co-managed by the CDC and FDA, to detect possible safety problems in vaccines.
+The data for the dashboard is from the Vaccine Adverse Event Reporting System (VAERS), which is co-managed by the CDC and FDA, to detect possible safety problems in vaccines.
 I downloaded the CSV files from three years: 2020 (start of Covid-19 vaccination), 2021, and 2022.
 There are 3 CSV files for each year: one that contains all the events (with date, patient demographics, etc.), one that has the vaccine information (manufacturer, site, route of administration, etc.), and one with all the coded symptoms for a given event.
 These were stored as tables in SQLite.
-The full dataset consisted of about 860,000 reported events.
-As of the most recent data downloaded for this dashboard, 700,000 of the reports were for a Covid-19 vaccine.
+The full dataset consisted of about 860,000 reported events, and 700,000 of these reports were for a Covid-19 vaccine (as of early March 2022).

 **Algorithms**